yapjoonsiong/tp/docs/team/yzhedwin.md

 * The first prefix is a `LATE` tag.
 If the task is overdue, the tag will show `[LATE]`
 * The second prefix is a `DONE` tag.
 If the task is marked completed, the tag will show `[X]`
 * Format will be as follows `[LATE][DONE] <task description> <date> <time>`

+Examples with expected output:
+* Removed to satisfy page requirement

 NOTE: